 For example, Figure 4.2 shows four instructions from a postfix region where asterisks are used to indicate operations in the slice leading to the resolution of a branch.
 Statement S2 is found to be predicated "false" most of the time (so register r1 is usually not updated at S2).
-Hence, the dynamic slice algorithm considered statements S1 and S2 ineffectual and excluded them from the slice, however, executing S1 and S2 may cause the helper thread to diverge from the main thread's future path: As r2 contains an arbitrary value at S1, S2 may (incorrectly) be predicated "on" by the helper thread, resulting in an update to r1.
+Hence, the dynamic slice algorithm considered statements S1 and S2 ineffectual and excluded them from the slice, however, executing S1 and S2 may cause the helper thread to diverge from

+2Sudaramoorthy et al. [SPR00] use this term to describe those dynamic instructions that do not impact the results of program execution. the main thread's future path: As r2 contains an arbitrary value at S1, S2 may (incorrectly) be predicated "on" by the helper thread, resulting in an update to r1.
 This update to r1 may result in S3 computing the wrong value for p5 leading to control flow divergence after S43.